neo-project/neo-blockchain-toolkit/quickstart.md

 You can get information about deployed contracts on the command line via the `contract get` command.

-> Note, inspecting deployed contracts will be coming in a future release of Neo
+> Note, inspecting deployed contracts from inside Visual Studio Code will be
-> Visual DevTracker.
+> coming in a future release of Neo Visual DevTracker.

 ``` shell
 $ neo-express contract get ./bin/Debug/netstandard2.0/HelloWorld.avm